 Sometimes I even amaze myself.
 I am 100% satisfied with the way this project has turned out.
 However, in any project like this, there are usually a few do-overs.
 Sometimes you have to break it to find them.

 Several of my 7/8" hinge pins started to bend.
 I straightened them on my shop press, but that was only a temporary fix.
-The pin-and-clip arrangement I used leaves too much slop in the joints for strength.
+The pin-and-clip arrangement leaves too much slop in the joints for strength.
 All of the hinge pins have now been replaced with a pipe sleeve (used as a bearing).
 The sleeves are 1/2" and 5/8" pipe cut to length about 1/32" longer than the joint and captured in each joint with a bolt through the middle with a big fender washer on each side.
-The bolts fit snug in the pipe and the pipe pieces are easily replaced as they wear.
+This makes for a strong hinge that is easy to replace when they wear out.

 Looks like this one is going to need work.
-I will replace the pin/bolt, and go easy on it until I make something stronger.
+I will straighten the pin/bolt, and go easy on it until I make something stronger.
 The mistake here is obvious now.
-The bearing points should be in shear.
-The bucket link applies force to the midpoint of the pin, so it bends.
+All bearing points should be in shear.
+The bucket link applies force to the midpoint of the pin, so it bent.

-Learned a new technique today, but broke the backhoe again.
+Learned a new technique, but broke the backhoe again.
 The easiest and fastest way to push dirt into a hole is to use the side of the bucket and sweep dirt sidways.
-I was happy until I tore the mount for the cylinder running the side-to-side motion right off the frame.
+I was happy until it tore the mount for that cylinder right off the frame.
 This mount was a piece of 1/4" thick steel angle.
 It looked strong enough until the cylinder tore one flange in half like it was a piece of cheap cardboard.
 Oops!
 I did not anticipate doing any real work with the side-to-side motion.
-The cylinder is now mounted using a 1" pin straight through the frame rail.
+The cylinder is now mounted using a 1" pin straight through holes in the frame rail.

-Running the side-to-side motion with only one cylinder works, but it is a little awkward.
+Running the side-to-side motion with one cylinder works, but a little awkward.
 Hydraulic cylinders take more fluid and have more force when extending than retracting.
-This means the boom moves much faster to the left than to the right and it is hard to get used to.
-The difference in speed and force is mot nearly as obvious with any of the other up-down or in-out motions of the boom, dipper, and bucket.
+This means the boom moves much faster to the left than to the right.
+The difference in speed and force is not nearly as obvious with any of the other up-down or in-out motions of the boom, dipper, and bucket.

 Each outrigger is attached to the frame by a hinge made with two pieces of 3" angle iron welded to the frame.
 It looked simple and strong.
 They are plenty strong enough to raise the rear tires off the ground.
 But not strong enough to resist the forward and backward force of digging with the backhoe.
-I have pulled them both loose from the frame and had to weld them back on.
+Both have been repaired and made stronger.

 Here is a photo of the new main hinge piece.

-I set the old part next to it for comparison.
+The old part is sitting next to it for comparison.
 The new one is much larger and stronger.
 How about those Ford decals!